I love to add colour to lots of different household items to give them a new lease on life.

 Step by step

-First step – I clean the surface and sometimes I coat with white paint to give an even finish and so I can see the pencil lines.
-If they are dark coloured, it is harder to see pencil lines though you could use a white pencil.
+First step – Lightly sand and clean the surface and sometimes I coat with white paint to give an even finish and so I can see the pencil lines.
+If the surface is dark coloured, it is harder to see pencil lines so try using a white pencil.

 Second step – I draw my design on with pencil, using an eraser to remove excess pencil marks.

-Fourth step – I like to let the paint dry well for a day or two before proceeding to varnish.
+Fourth step – Let the paint dry well for a day or two before proceeding to varnish.
 When I am happy with my design, I use clear varnish to coat.
 I do at least two coats (waiting at least two hours between each coat) and make sure there are no big drips or runs.
-For outdoor things I use exterior house paint or acrylic paint with an outdoor varnish to seal.
+For outdoor items I use exterior house paint or acrylic paint with an outdoor varnish to seal.
 For a spray varnish I would do at least 4-5 coats as they are quite light.